-Believing that you are justified in being alive here on earth does not mean that you have received the life of God’s Spirit.
-The new birth is believing that Jesus has died so that God could offer us the Holy Spirit once again.
-And then it’s receiving that Holy Spirit.
+Believing that you are justified in being alive here on earth, does not mean that you have received the life of God’s Spirit.
+The new birth is the action of three things.
+Two of those things happened at the cross and the third is what we receive during our lifetime.

 Any time I ever heard this question my immediate response was “saved from what?”
 But this question is answered clearly in Zephaniah 1:14-18.
 If you take the time to read these verses you’ll see that this is really bad news.
 Verse 18 ends by saying that God will make a terrifying end of all the people on earth.
 In other words once again there will be a time of judgment at the end of time.
 It is called “the day of the Lord” or “the wrath to come” or “the last judgment”.

-If we are to be rescued from this day of wrath then we need a Savior and Jesus is that Savior who came to rescue us.
+If we are to be rescued from this day of wrath then we need a Savior.
+Jesus is that Savior who came to rescue us.
 “Jesus, whom God raised from the dead, He is the one who has rescued us from the terrors of the coming judgment.”

 1 Thessalonians 1:10b

 For those of us who realize the reprieve Jesus wrought for us on the cross and receive God’s Spirit of life into them, this final judgment will be a day of light and joy because they will be forever with their Lord.
 But for the unbeliever, the day of the Lord will be a day of darkness with no light in it at all.
 It will be the start of an eternity of unending torment.